 Can a school district charge students for summer school?

 There shall be no cost to the resident student or parent beyond incidental supplies, textbook or similar items (workbooks) if the district claims state aid under s.
 121.14 (state aid for summer classes].
 Additionally, if the student is a resident of the district and the class is necessary for a grade promotion, high school graduation or is given credit toward graduation, the district may not charge for the instruction, building costs or apparatus.
 If the class is not required--credited or aided--the fees must be based upon the actual cost of the class.
 Fees may not be used to subsidize other classes or students.
 Items for which fees are charged must be legally permitted and actually purchased for summer school use.

 Can a school district withhold records or grades if a fee has not been paid?

-Answer: No. The federal Family Education Rights and Privacy Act (FERPA), 20 U.S.C.
+No. The federal Family Education Rights and Privacy Act (FERPA), 20 U.S.C.
 1232g and its implementing regulations 34 CFR 99 and state law, sec.
 118.125(2)(a) and (b), mandate that pupils and their parents have access to and be given copies of their pupil records.
 In cases of transfer to another school, sec.
-118.125(4), Stats., requires public schools to transfer records within five days of such a written request from the parent, adult student or the new school.
+118.125(4), Stats., requires public schools to transfer recordsno later than the next working day after such a written request from the parent, adult student or the new school.
 There is no specific provision in either federal or state law that allows the public school district to withhold records--including a diploma--for failure to pay a fee or fine.
 While two general provisions expanding school board powers were added to state law in 1995, and these arguably might support the view that now records could be withheld under state law for failure to pay fees, there was no such change under FERPA.
 Thus withholding records could still jeopardize any federal funding the district receives and could result in a court challenge to the practice.
 The approved method for recovery of unpaid fees is small claims court.